OFER: Occluded Face Expression Reconstruction: Method

 \section{Method}

 Our method takes as input a single-view image of an occluded face and generates a \emph{set} of 3D faces as output.
-The goal is to produce reconstructions that explore a \emph{diverse range of expressions} in the occluded areas while accurately capturing the visible regions of the input image.
+The goal is to produce reconstructions that explore a \emph{diverse range of expressions} in the occluded areas, while accurately capturing the visible regions of the input image.

-The architecture of \moniker{} consists of three components.
-First, the \IdGen{} (\cref{fig:Architecture_Identity}), a DDPM conditional diffusion model, outputs a set of FLAME ~\cite{li2017flame} \emph{shape} coefficients.
-This step recovers a distribution of plausible neutral (expressionless) 3D faces.
-Next, the \IdRank{} (\cref{fig:RankArchitecture}), a small MLP, evaluates and ranks the shape samples given by the previous network.
-This step selects one of the unique shape coefficients that best explains the image.
-Finally, the \ExpGen{} (\cref{fig:Architecture_Expression}), another diffusion-based network, generates a diverse set of FLAME \emph{expression} coefficients.
-All three are conditioned on the same input image.
+\moniker{} is structured around three key components.
+First, the \IdGen{} (IdGen, \cref{fig:Architecture_Generative_Network} and \cref{ssec:idgen}), a DDPM conditional diffusion model, outputs a set of FLAME ~\cite{li2017flame} shape coefficients, recovering a distribution of plausible neutral 3D faces.
+Next, the \IdRank{} (IdRank, \cref{fig:RankArchitecture} and \cref{ssec:idrank}), a small MLP, evaluates and ranks the shape samples given by the previous network.
+This step selects a unique shape coefficient that best explains the image.
+Finally, the \ExpGen{} (ExpGen, \cref{fig:Architecture_Generative_Network} and \cref{ssec:exp_network}), another conditional DDPM network, generates a diverse set of FLAME expression coefficients.
+We use default DDPM framework~\cite{ho2020denoising} with DDPM sampler with 1000 sampling time steps for both IdGen and ExpGen.
+The three networks are conditioned on the same input image.
 By combining the selected shape coefficient with the set of expression hypotheses, we obtain the final set of 3D reconstructions.
 The overall architecture of \moniker{} is shown in ~\cref{fig:overall-arch}.
 We detail each of its components in the following sections.